Radio1Hz/untitled-document/README.md

 # untitled-document
 #untitled-document

-i use knowledge and tools to live and create
+i use knowledge and tools to decrease local entropy and increase value of universe

 /viktor-r